 The increase in the amount of funding under the state budget heading of the Ministry of Education (MEYS) after 2015 was due to the launch of the National Sustainability Programme I (NSP I), and the National Sustainability Programme II (NSP II).
-These programmes are intended to foster development and sustainability of new European research centres established under RDIOP and PCOP programmes.
-The first projects have already been completed, which means that funding from this budget heading will be decreasing.
+These programmes promote the sustainability of the new research centres established under RDIOP and Prague - Competitiveness Operational Programme (PCOP) and are coming to an end.
+Future funding will be available as institutional funding.
 As of 2016, substantial funds are available for individual projects of large infrastructures.